peerreynders/solid-start-todomvc-kcd-v2/README.md

 `createServerMultiAction$(…)` was designed to handle multiple `submission`s and the error only applies to one of them (… though server-only effectively constrains it to one single submission).

-Currently SolidState serializes and encodes such an error to the [URL parameters](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL#parameters).
+Currently SolidStart serializes and encodes such an error to the [URL parameters](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL#parameters).

 ```TypeScript
 // file" src/routes/[...todos].tsx